ChaoGlenXu/ChaoGlenXu-Portfolio-website/README.md

 # 💻 Chao (Glen) Xu — Portfolio Website

-A **full-stack personal portfolio website** to showcase my software projects, skills, professional experience, and testimonials — with an integrated contact form that sends messages directly to my backend.
+A **full-stack personal portfolio website that I built** to showcase my software projects, skills, professional experience, and testimonials — with an integrated contact form that sends messages directly to my backend.
 Built with React, Framer Motion, SCSS, and Sanity CMS.
 Responsive across all screen sizes — from desktop browsers to iPhone and Android devices.